c-sanders/Quaternion/README.md

 But what would happen, if instead of a number line x, we had a 3-dimensional Euclidean space which was comprised of three mutually orthogonal axes labelled x, y, and z?
-If we were to take the square root of the negative values on the x-axis, then that is not an issue - the results simply reside on the i-axis.
+If we were to take the square root of the negative values on the x-axis, then that is not an issue - the results will simply reside on the i-axis.
-But what if we were to take the square root of the negative values on the y-axis?
+But what would happen if we were to take the square root of the negative values on the y-axis?
 The answer is that the resulting values DO NOT reside on the j-axis.
 Similarly, doing the same thing to the negative values on the z-axis does not result in values which reside on the k-axis.

+So quaternions do not reside in a 3-dimensional space which is the imaginary number equivalent of the 3-dimensioanl Euclidean space which we mentioned just a moment ago.
+Instead, a quaternion's imaginary j and k axes, reside in a higher imaginary dimensions or realms, which are beyond the quaternion's imaginary i-axis.
+This concept of higher imaginary dimensions or realms might seem a bit difficult to grasp at first, but don't sweat on it too much.

 * #### What is a quaternion?
 A more detailed answer.